What to Wear During Labor and Delivery

 This sleeveless birthing gown has a snap closure and an empire waist for comfort and functionality.
 The snaps are in the front center of the gown as well as the center back of the gown.

-There are also hidden snaps at the shoulder for easy access great for skin to skin and breastfeeding.
+There are also hidden snaps at the shoulder for easy access great for skin-to-skin and breastfeeding.

 In my opinion, this is the simplest of all the birthing gowns here.
 If you want something different than the traditional hospital gown, yet functional for birth, and simple without any special features, this is what to wear during labor and delivery.

-When looking at all of these gowns and searching for the one that looks most comfortable like a nightgown, this is it.
+When looking at all of these delivery gowns and searching for the one that looks most comfortable like a nightgown, this is it.

-I don’t feel like this is the best option for a hospital birth because they often want to monitor you, or if you have an epidural, you’ll likely find yourself needing to remove your gown because there isn’t easy access to your back.
+I don’t feel like this is the best option for a hospital birth because they often want to monitor you, or if you have an epidural, you’ll likely find yourself needing to remove your birthing gown because there isn’t easy access to your back.